thisisjosh/slidepuzzle/README.md

 # slidepuzzle
 This is the classic sliding puzzle game.
-I implemented it quick and dirty in JavaScript.

 [Click Here to Play](https://thisisjosh.github.io/slidepuzzle/play.htm)